jeantessier-forge/dotnet-core-tutorial-TodoApi/README.md

 dotnet run
 ```

-The service will then run on: https://localhost:7103/
+The service will then run on [localhost:7103](https://localhost:7103/).

 ## To See All Todo Items